Selecting a language will automatically trigger the translation of the page content.

 It helps you:

-• Whether or not your business will generate profits
+• Know if your business will generate profits or not

 • Identify your financing needs